How To Find a Bankruptcy Attorney Near Me

 Can I File a Chapter 7 Bankruptcy Case Without a Bankruptcy Attorney?

 Yes, you can file a Chapter 7 bankruptcy without an attorney.
-If you can afford to retain an attorney, you may want to do so because a bankruptcy attorney can provide support and guidance.
-However, if you are unable to pay an attorney, you can still get the debt relief you need.
+If you can afford to hire an attorney, you may want to do so because a bankruptcy attorney can provide support and guidance.
+However, if you're unable to pay an attorney, you can still get the debt relief you need.

 Upsolve, a Harvard Law School-grown nonprofit company, has developed a free filing tool to assist individuals in preparing their bankruptcy forms.
 We understand that some people may not be able to afford to pay a bankruptcy attorney, but they desperately need bankruptcy relief.

-Therefore, we have developed a system to assist low-income Americans as they work to get rid of debt through a Chapter 7 bankruptcy case.
-Our system provides step-by-step guidance for completing and filing the Chapter 7 bankruptcy forms that are required to obtain a bankruptcy discharge.
+So, we developed a system to assist low-income Americans as they work to get rid of debt through a Chapter 7 bankruptcy case.
+Our system provides step-by-step guidance for completing and filing the Chapter 7 bankruptcy forms that are required to get a bankruptcy discharge.

 Are You Ready to Get Out of Debt?